 If you pass your due date, your doctor or midwife may recommend inducing labor in the hospital.
-For women with high-risk pregnancies, Harper says they may be induced very close to or just before the due date.
+Women with high-risk pregnancies may be induced very close to or just before the due date.
 Some risks of complications require induction well before the due date.
-For low-risk pregnancies, she says, 42 weeks is "the absolute cut-off" for allowing pregnancy to continue.
+For low-risk pregnancies, your doctor may want you to go to 42 weeks before inducing labor.

 Inducing labor usually starts with taking prostaglandins as pills or applying them inside the vagina near the cervix.
 Sometimes this is enough to start contractions.

 If that's not enough to induce labor, the next step is Pitocin, a man-made form of the hormone oxytocin.
 It stimulates uterine contractions.
-Harper says it's vital that Pitocin only be given once the cervix is open and ready for labor. " Most people recommend starting out with prostaglandins for preparation of the cervix."
+Pitocin should only be given once the cervix is open and ready for labor.

 As the due date approaches, many couples are eager for labor to begin so they can finally meet their little one.

 And though that's the most exciting moment of your life, you might want to slow down and not rush through things.
-Stein recommends saving your energy, rather than wearing yourself out with schemes for starting labor sooner.
+Save your energy, rather than wearing yourself out with schemes for starting labor sooner.